JagerAxolotl/Music-Recommendation-System/README.md

 - Each entry in csr matrix contain tf-idf value of the term.
 The 'featurize' method will return 2 items i.e songs dataframe and vocab which is a dictionary from term to int in sorted order.
 - Randomly splitting our data
 - Another method we deine is 'cosine_similarity', whcih takes 2 input vectors of shape (1, number_features).
 This method is used to find the proximilty between two csr_matrices.
-- We deine Mean Absolute Error as our loss function.
+- We define Mean Absolute Error as our loss function.
 - And finally our 'make_predictions' method returning one predicted rating for each element of ratings_test.

 ## Algorithms implemented